ubimix/ux-patterns/heatmap/index.md

 title: Heatmap
 type: pattern
-problems: [describe]
-tags: []
+tags: [statistics]
 preview: sandy-mobility-0.jpg
 content: >

-    >Heat mapping, from a geographic perspective, is a method of showing the geographic clustering of a phenomenon.
+    Heat mapping, from a geographic perspective, is a method of showing the geographic clustering of a phenomenon.
 Also known as hot spot mapping, heat maps show locations of higher densities of geographic entities.

     <p style="text-align:right;">Source: [Caitlin Dempsey](http://christopherwesson.azurewebsites.net/2013/03/17/heat-maps-expand-into-the-mainstream/)</p>